quickfix-j/quickfixj/README.md

 * ```quickfixj-messages-fixt11```
 * ```quickfixj-messages-all``` - includes all of the above

 These artefacts are <u>**test**</u> dependendencies of ```quickfixj-core```.
-They are not specified as _runtime_ dependencies to make it easier to customise QuickFIX/J deployments.
+They are **not** specified as _runtime_ dependencies to make it easier to customise QuickFIX/J deployments.

 If you have no need to specialise a FIX integration then you can use the ```org.quickfixj``` artefacts built by this project.
-Simply include them as runtime dependencies of your application.
+Simply include them as dependencies of your application.

 Artefacts for unused FIX specification versions can be omitted from your runtime.
 Many integrations will not require ```quickfixj-messages-all``` and need only depend on artefacts for a subset of the FIX standard versions.
 Please note that FIX Protocol verisions 5.0 and later depend on ```quickfixj-messages-fixt11``` to provide the implementation for the FIXT1.1 transport messages.

+Many integrations wil require specialisation of the FIX Messages, Components and/or Fields.
+This is accomplished by building and using custom artefacts.
 Please see [Customising QuickFIX/J](./customising-quickfixj.md) for more detail.